Mobile application security malware threats and security requirements

 The evolution of smartphones has simplified our lives.
-You can connect with friends, family, banking, paying bills, or booking movie tickets online, etc. However, it also makes smartphone users and service providers affected by mobile application security threats.
+You can connect with friends, and family, bank, pay bills, book movie tickets online, etc. However, it also makes smartphone users and service providers affected by mobile application security threats.
 It could be a threat to resources or personal information.
-Smartphone users and app developers need to be smarter to minimize risk.
-However, most people using smartphones are not tech-savvy.
-Therefore, please follow the mobile application testing and mobile application security assessment to ensure security.

 You can have some security gateways or perform other operator security, but without an effective mobile application security testing methodology and tools, you are still in danger.

 For a tester, updating and grasping common security flaws will be very helpful in figuring out the test method to apply to be able to detect the most mobile application security issues in the service.
-With a developer, it will be somewhat limited programming errors that affect the application.
+With a developer, there will be somewhat limited programming errors that affect the application.

 • Improper Platform Usage: Famous mobile application security vulnerabilities.
-It is possible that security holes in libraries, plugins, modules, etc. of the platform using no security control.
+It is possible that security holes in libraries, plugins, modules, etc. of the platform use no security control.
 It could be Android’s intent to allow the use of TouchID, Keychain, or some other security control that is part of the mobile operating system.

 • Weak Server Side Controls: These are server vulnerabilities that are targeted to the user but not on the phone.
 Experience has shown that a number of factors have resulted in an increase in server-side vulnerabilities.